BatchClayderman/Cryptography-Schemes/ProtocolHIBME/README.md

 #### ProtocolAnonymousME.py

-This is the implementation of the Anonymous Hierarchical Identity-based Encryption (Anonymous ME) protocol based on the Python programming language.
+This is the implementation of the ``Anonymous Hierarchical Identity-based Encryption`` (AnonymousME) protocol based on the Python programming language.

 #### ProtocolHIBME.py